Esri/geoai-retail/docs/docs/index.md

 ## Thank You!

-GeoAI-Cookiectutter is bulit on the shoulders of giants.
-It is merely an evoloution of existing work by DrivenData and Cookiecutter to suit the needs we have working at the intersection of geography and artificial intelligence.
+GeoAI-Retail is built on the shoulders of giants.
+It is merely an evolution of existing work by DrivenData and Cookiecutter to suit the needs we have working at the intersection of geography and artificial intelligence to solve retail challenges.
 We owe a huge debt of gratitude to both.

 ### [DrivenData](https://www.drivendata.org)